DAX TECHNICAL ANALYSIS WEEK 38 – Friday 20th September

-Today I am watching out for a break above 490 and challenging one of the blue resistance zones from the middle of this year.
+Today is the last day for the DAX TECHNICAL ANALYSIS WEEK 38 I am watching out for a break above 490 and challenging one of the blue resistance zones from the middle of this year.
 It’s about time that this range is broken and the DAX finds some new momentum.

 If the market decides to find lower prices first, then the 360 level looks interesting in the short term.
 We saw a reaction from that zone yesterday, so I would like to see if the buyers are still there.
 I am saying this because this morning we already saw a rejection of higher prices.